dwifauzan/note-app-privacy/README.md

 npm run db:migrate    # running migration to database npm run db:studio     # open Drizzle Studio for look inside database
 ```
----

-## License

-This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.
-Developed by fauzan.